 Psoriasis is a recurring autoimmune disorder characterized by red, flaky patches on the skin.
-Even though it affects your skin, psoriasis actually begins deep inside, in your immune system.
+Even though it affects your skin, psoriasis actually begins deep inside your body in your immune system.
 It comes from your T cells, a type of white blood cell.
 T cells are designed to protect the body from infection and disease.
 When these cells mistakenly become active and set off other immune responses, it can lead to psoriasis symptoms.

-2. Prevent dry skin
+Prevent dry skin

 Diet may play a role in managing psoriasis.
-Eliminating red meat and fatty snacks may help reduce flare-ups that can be triggered by such foods.
+Eliminating red meat and fatty snacks may help reduce flare-ups triggered by such foods.
 Cold water fish, seeds, nuts, and omega-3 fatty acids are known for their ability to reduce inflammation.
 This can be helpful for managing psoriasis symptoms.
 Olive oil may also have soothing benefits when applied topically to the skin.
 Try massaging a few tablespoons on your scalp to help loosen troublesome plaques during your next shower.

 Hot water may be an irritant for your skin.
 However, a lukewarm bath with Epsom salt, mineral oil, milk, or olive oil can soothe the itching and infiltrate scales and plaques.
 Moisturize immediately after your bath for double benefits.

 Any chronic condition like psoriasis can be a source of stress.
-This can often turn into a vicious cycle when stress itself can worsen psoriasis symptoms.
+This can often turn into a vicious cycle because stress itself can worsen psoriasis symptoms.
 In addition to reducing stress whenever possible, consider incorporating stress-reducing practices such as yoga and meditation.

 Alcohol is a trigger for many people who have psoriasis.
 A from Brigham and Women’s Hospital and Harvard Medical School found an increased risk of psoriasis among women who drank nonlight beer.
 Those who drank at least five nonlight beers per week were nearly twice as likely to develop psoriasis, when compared to women who didn’t drink.

 Herbs are commonly used to treat many conditions.
 Turmeric has been found to help minimize psoriasis flare-ups.
-It can be taken in pill or supplement form or sprinkled on your food.
+It can be taken in pill or supplement form, or sprinkled on your food.
 Talk to your doctor about the potential benefits for you.
 The FDA-approved dosage of turmeric is per day.

 Avoid tobacco.
 Smoking may increase your risk of psoriasis.
 If you already have psoriasis, it can also make your symptoms more severe.